cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("makepipe")`: A suite of tools for transforming an existing workflow into a self-documenting pipeline with very minimal upfront costs.
+- `r pkg("pipeflow")`: Offers a beginner-friendly framework that simplifies and streamlines the development of data analysis pipelines by making them modular, intuitive, and adaptable.
 - `r pkg("repo")`: A data manager meant to avoid manual storage/retrieval of data to/from the file system.
 - `r pkg("targets")`: As a pipeline toolkit for Statistics